 But you should do such things only after you’ve learned how to do things the easy way, and when you’re sure you need to make the change.

 Moreover, once you know how web apps basically work, picking up a different web development stack is much easier.
-For example, we’ve head reports of Rails developers getting up to speed on the related Phoenix web framework in under two weeks.
+For example, we’ve heard reports of Rails developers getting up to speed on the related Phoenix web framework in under two weeks.
 That’s fast!

 Web development is big & getting bigger